 Who Was Claude Monet?

-Claude Monet was born on November 14, 1840, in Paris, France.
-He enrolled in the Academie Suisse.
+Claude Monet was born in 1840 in France and enrolled in the Academie Suisse.
 After an art exhibition in 1874, a critic insultingly dubbed Monet's painting style "Impression," since it was more concerned with form and light than realism, and the term stuck.
 Monet struggled with depression, poverty and illness throughout his life.
 He died in 1926.

 Early Life and Career

 One of the most famous painters in the history of art and a leading figure in the Impressionist movement, whose works can be seen in museums around the world, Oscar Claude Monet (some sources say Claude Oscar) was born on November 14, 1840, in Paris, France.
 Monet's father, Adolphe, worked in his family's shipping business, while his mother, Louise, took care of the family.
 A trained singer, Louise liked poetry and was a popular hostess.

 In 1845, at the age of 5, Monet moved with his family to Le Havre, a port town in the Normandy region.
 He grew up there with his older brother, Leon.
 While he was reportedly a decent student, Monet did not like being confined to a classroom.
 He was more interested in being outside.
 At an early age, Monet developed a love of drawing.
 He filled his schoolbooks with sketches of people, including caricatures of his teachers.
 While his mother supported his artistic efforts, Monet's father wanted him to go into business.
 Monet suffered greatly after the death of his mother in 1857.